jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 "Why didn't they plan for this?"

-Well let me ask you, what did "they" say when you asked about this stuff?
+Well, what did "they," say when you asked about this stuff?
 Nothing, because you, me, all of us probably never did.

-Too many of us on Main Street thought to call ourselves employees, consumers, and taxpayers meant it was okay to assume "they" inside Big Business or Big Government was looking out for our best interests.
+Because too many of us on Main Street called ourselves employees, consumers, and taxpayers.
+We thought it was okay to assume "they" inside Big Business or Big Government was looking out for our best interests.

 Did you demand to see your bosses work from home emergency procedures?
-Have you ever demanded hospitals stock months of medical supplies?
+Have you ever requested hospitals stock months of medical supplies?
 Have you ever seen a politician's pandemic plan?
 Why would "they" do these things, if you didn't demand it?

-Our problem isn't that we don't care, it's that we've been obsessed with Left/Right politics and thought "fighting for our society" or "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
-But picking a side in that endless talking head debate barely makes a difference.
+Our problem isn't that we don't care.
+I think most of us really do care.
+The problem is we've been obsessed with Left/Right politics and thought "fighting for our society" or "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
+But choosing a side in that endless Left/Right talking head debate barely makes a difference.

-Because, over the last several decades, supporting the Left's ideology of Big Government or the right's ideology of Big Business, only came together to make a philosophy of Big Problems for Main Street.
-Both sides benefited from the 3500% increase in government and corporate middlemen.
+Over the last several decades, the middle-class supporting the Left's ideology of Big Government or the right's ideology of Big Business, only came together to make a philosophy of Big Problems for Main Street.
+Both "sides" helped the 3500% increase in government and corporate middlemen.

-All these middlemen sucked away resources for themselves, while holding back technology upgrades for customers and workers.
-And, now that means cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.
+And, now out, hospital cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)